srilakshmikanthanp/srilakshmikanthanp/README.md

 #### Who I am 🤔 ?

-I am a student currently Finished My HR SEC Education !
+I am a student currently studing B.Tech IT in university college of engineering, tiruchirappalli !

 #### What I done 🤔 ?